Brooklyn Cyclones: On field entertainers

 The original "Cyclones Beach Bums" were a group of men and women who entertained the ballpark from 2003 through 2008, were seen all over the ballpark dancing, interacting with fans, and handing out promotional items.
 In 2009, the beach bums were introduced as an all women dance team.

-Following the 2016 season, the team was rebranded as the Surf Squad and reverted back to being a co-ed dance team with a promotional focus.
+Following the 2016 season, the team was rebranded as the Surf Squad and reverted to being a co-ed dance team with a promotional focus.